Aim training routines can be a grind. It takes consistent effort to see results from your training.

 You need to rest and let your body recover too.

-Consider doing aim training as a warm-up prior to playing competitively.
+Consider doing aim training as a warm-up before playing competitively.

 You should practice aim training daily.

-Aim training can turn you from a good player to an unstoppable force.
+Aim training can turn you from a decent player to an unstoppable force.

 The more effort you spend training, the more natural and instinctive you'll be in-game.

 Muscle memory is the key to aimbot-like aim.